You can easily use

 pre-commit autoupdate will update your hooks’ versions, but

-versions of additional dependencies need to updated manually.
+versions of additional dependencies need to be updated manually.

 See .pre-commit-hooks.yaml for all available built-in hooks.